-A lot of supplements are sold ostensibly to improve joint pain – in fact, so many that I had to break this information into two posts, and even so, it’s a lot of material.
 By the year 2040, it’s been estimated that more than 78 million people will have doctor-diagnosed arthritis.
-At this time, 38% of Americans take a specialty supplement, 29% use herbal/botanical supplements, and 22% use nutrition supplements.
+Right now, 38% of Americans take a specialty supplement, 29% use herbal/botanical supplements, and 22% use nutrition supplements.
+These figures will likely increase over time.
 Obviously, there are a lot of people who are betting on the fact that people will spend a good deal of money to feel better.
 Unfortunately, most of the “joint health” supplements are bologna.
-Even among those that seem to be potentially effective, there hasn’t been enough research done to recommend them.
+Even among those that seem to be potentially effective, there hasn’t been enough research done to recommend most of them.

 Glucosamine and Chondroitin